microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Update-MgGroup.md

         - `[ManagementAgent <ManagementAgentType?>]`: Management agent type.
         - `[ManagementFeatures <ManagedDeviceManagementFeatures?>]`: Device management features.
         - `[ManagementState <ManagementState?>]`: Management state of device in Microsoft Intune.
         - `[Notes <String>]`: Notes on the device created by IT Admin.
-Return default value null in LIST managedDevices.
-Real value only returned in singel device GET call with device id and included in select parameter.
+Default is null.
+To retrieve actual values GET call needs to be made, with device id and included in select parameter.
 Supports: $select. $Search is not supported.
         - `[OwnerType <OwnerType?>]`: Owner type of device.
         - `[PartnerReportedThreatState <ManagedDevicePartnerReportedHealthState?>]`: Available health states for the Device Health API
         - `[ProcessorArchitecture <ManagedDeviceArchitecture?>]`: Processor architecture